207 pointsby cdrnsf24 days ago25 comments

 Given the ongoing collapse of the liberal order - a process that will take time - these postliberal positions will need to be examined carefully if we are to avoid the hideous options dominating the public square today.

-• omikun5 hours ago
+• RealityVoid24 days ago

 Pardon me if I’m misreading it but this sounds like disinformation.
 No examples in your example, a lot of abstract reasoning unmoored from facts.